Srijan1972/Srijan1972.github.io/index.md

 author_profile: true
 ---

 I am a master's student at NYU Tandon broadly interested in the area of computer engineering and microelectronics.

-I completed my undergraduate studies from IIT Delhi, where I completed my thesis **Combining Heterogeneous Compute Platforms** under the supervision of **Prof. Kolin Paul**.
+I did my undergraduate studies at IIT Delhi, where I published the thesis [Combining Heterogeneous Compute Platforms](/assets/docs/IITD_Thesis.pdf) under the supervision of [Prof. Kolin Paul](https://kolinpaul.github.io/).